ably/spaces/README.md

 const spaces = new Spaces(client);
 ```

-A new space can then be created and entered:
+Create a new space instance and have members enter that space:

 ```ts
 const space = spaces.get("mySpace");